top of page

 I hear my sobriquet bantered about simply “teach.”
 Could be worse.

 Eyes covered, hiding from the world, replaying the evening.
-The surprised look, questioning how as he his world darkens, hand pressing against the wound, knees giving way, slipping into darkness.
+The surprised look, questioning how as his world darkens, hand pressing against the wound, knees giving way, slipping into darkness.

 bottom of page